Finding the

 Havern School is a nonsectarian school that was founded by the Sisters of Loretto, a visionary group of educators.
 In 1963, two teachers, Sr. Barbara Schulte and Sr. Dorothy Hurley, attended a master’s degree program at Syracuse University under the direction of Dr. William Cruickshank, a specialist in the new and little-known field of educating the “perceptually handicapped” (later referred to as “learning disabled”).
 Dr. Cruickshank encouraged the Sisters to open a school in Denver to educate neurodiverse children.

 After completing the master’s program at Syracuse, the Sisters interned at the newly opened Pathway School in Norristown, Pennsylvania.
 Sr. Barbara and Sr. Dorothy returned to Littleton, Colorado to join Sr. Patricia Miller and Sr. Bridget O’Toole in the planning and opening of the new school.
-The Sisters settled on the name Havern School, after Sr. Ann (Nancy) Havern, one of the founding Sisters of Loretto and a pioneer educator in
+The Sisters settled on the name Havern School, after Sr. Ann (Nancy) Havern, one of the founding Sisters of Loretto and a pioneer educator.

 A Legacy of Educating Neurodiverse Children